BOOK NOW! Everything you need to grow independent cinema to its full potential.

 - Australian Competition and Consumer Commission (ACCC)

 - Human Rights and Equal Opportunities Commissions (HEREOC)

 Australians have had a love affair with cinema since its inception over a 100 years ago and boast many firsts including producing one of the world's first feature films (For The Term of His Natural Life) in 1908 and the development of the world's first "gold class cinemas".

-The Australia cinema industry grossed over $1billion in 2009 and even in through difficult economic times cinema attendances have stayed strong as audiences retrun again and again to the unique experience that cinema offers.
+The Australia cinema industry grossed over $1.1billion in 2012 and even through difficult economic times cinema attendances have stayed strong as audiences return again and again to the unique experience that cinema offers.

 Supporting Australian film and Australian audiences, Independent cinema remains a strong and vibrant part of the industry and nearly 30% of Australian box office comes through the doors of your local independent cinema.